Haris Vučkić: International career

-In September 2008, Vučkić played for the Slovenian under-17 team in the 2009 UEFA European Under-17 Championship qualifiers, where he scored three goals in three games against Turkey, Russia, and Malta.
-Despite being only 16 years old, Vučkić played for Slovenia during the finals of the 2009 UEFA European Under-19 Championship, held in the Ukraine in July 2009.
+In September 2008, Vučkić played for the Slovenia under-17 team in the 2009 UEFA European Under-17 Championship qualifiers, where he scored three goals in three games against Turkey, Russia and Malta.
+Despite being only 16 years old, Vučkić played for the Slovenia under-19 team during the finals of the 2009 UEFA European Under-19 Championship, held in Ukraine in July 2009.

 On 10 August 2010, Vučkić made his first appearance for the Slovenia under-21 team.

-On 1 October 2010, he was summoned into a 23-man squad of the Slovenia national team for the UEFA Euro 2012 qualifying matches against Faroe Islands and Estonia that was scheduled on 8 and 12 October 2010.
-Vučkić was on the stands for the whole 90 minutes of the match against Faroe Islands and did not travel to Estonia as he had returned to the under-21 team before that.
+On 1 October 2010, he was summoned into a 23-man squad of the Slovenia senior team for the UEFA Euro 2012 qualifying matches against Faroe Islands and Estonia, scheduled for 8 and 12 October 2010.
+Vučkić did not feature in the match against Faroe Islands and did not travel to Estonia as he had returned to the under-21 team before that.

 Vučkić made his debut for the senior national team on 29 February 2012, replacing Valter Birsa in the 61st minute in a friendly match against Scotland.

 On 7 October 2020, he scored his first goal in a 4–0 victory over San Marino.